Korean War Veterans Memorial to add a list of those who died in combat

 On July 27, 1950, he was in Company K, 3rd Battalion, of the 29th Infantry Regimental Combat Team, with other unprepared American soldiers who were hurried into battle at Hadong, near the country’s southern coast.

 More than 300 Americans were killed in the battle, and 100 were captured.
-Some wounded soldiers were reportedly executed by North Koreans, according to later Congressional testimony.
+Some wounded soldiers were reportedly executed by North Koreans, according to later congressional testimony.

 On Sept.
 9, 1950, the Army sent his mother a letter confirming a telegram that reported him missing in action.